zuiko21/minimOS/architecture.md

-6502 implementations may use a longer quantum) while the `D_INIT` routine will **`PATCH` the existing *task-handling* functions**. `GET_PID` might not need to be patched, as long as the scheduler makes use of the supplied `SET_CURR` function in order to report the running PID (and architecture) to the OS.
+6502 implementations may use a longer quantum) while the `D_INIT` routine will **`PATCH` the existing *task-handling* functions**. `GET_PID` might not need to be patched, as long as the scheduler makes use of the supplied `SET_CURR` function in order to report the running PID (and architecture) to the OS. *Certainly, `GET_PID` is intended for application use only, as the Kernel may just read its own variable.*

 ## Kernel/API